xebialabs-community/xlr-telnet-plugin/README.md

 ![ConfigureRunCommands](images/ConfigureRunCommands.png)

-XXXX### Example - Running commands against the publicly available wunderground weather serverXXX

-XXXXXThis server does not require a login:

 ### To run demo or dev version (set up docker container for XLR and then import configuration)

 Download this github project to a local directory.